francis2/api/csharp/services-api/docs/RisksApi.md

-Returns all entities of UserAccountRiskParameter type related to UserAccountPositionLimit type
+Retrieves all entities of UserAccountRiskParameter type related to UserAccountPositionLimit entity

 ### Example
 ```csharp